Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 How much sales tax is charged in Washington?

-If the purchase is made at a store or in a mobile location, the sales tax rate varies depending on where the sale took place in Washington.
+If the purchase is made at a store or in a mobile location, the sales tax rate varies depending on where the sale occurred in Washington.
 In addition to the statewide sales tax, municipalities may add additional sales taxes.
 When shipping in-state, the sales tax is based on the purchaser’s address.

 When are Washington sales tax returns due?